Janine Lad – President and Board Chair

-Board Member since 2015, Janine is a Certified Human Resources Leader (CHRL) and management consultant with over 17+ years experience.
-Janine worked as a strategic HR business partner to executive leadership in both the private and public sectors, most recently for organizations such as eHealth Ontario and The Home Depot Canada, as well as through her own independent consulting firm, Peopleosophy.
-Janine works currently as the Director of Business Operations for a private mental healthcare practice.
-Janine attended York University where she studied political science and also completed strategic HR management and organizational development certification at Queens University and Humber College.
+Board Member since 2015, Janine is a Certified Human Resources Leader (CHRL) and management consultant with over 18 years’ experience.
+Janine practiced as the strategic human resources business partner to executive leadership in both the private and public sectors, most recently for eHealth Ontario and Home Depot Canada, as well as through her own professional consulting firm, Peopleosophy HR.
+Janine works currently as the Director, Human Resources & Business Operations for a private health care organization.
+Janine studied political science at York University, then went on to obtain certificates from Queens University, Humber College and Osgoode Hall Law School in strategic human resources management, organizational development and human resources law.
 Janine is the daughter of two retired teachers and attended the Toronto Waldorf School in kindergarten.
-Janine has 2 children at Waldorf Academy, a son in senior kindergarten and a daughter in the childcare centre.
+Janine is the parent of two children at Waldorf Academy; a son in grade one and a daughter in kindergarten.

-Gis has been a parent of Waldorf Academy for over 9 years.
-He has a son in grade 6.
+Treasurer of the Board and Chair of the Board finance committee since 2016, Gis has been a parent of the Waldorf Academy community for over ten years and has a son in grade seven.
 Gis works at Canaccord Financial as a corporate bond trader, obtained his Honours B.A. from the University of Western Ontario and a diploma from the London School of Economics.
-He is an avid birding enthusiast.
+Gis is also an avid birding enthusiast.